nzmpi/ZkTree-extension-se2/README.md

 ## Installation

 Just use `npx create-eth@latest -e nzmpi/ZkTree-extension-se2` to create a new SE-2 project with this extension.
+Then update the owner of the contract [here](https://github.com/nzmpi/ZkTree-extension-se2/blob/master/extension/packages/hardhat/deploy/01_deploy_ZkTree.ts#L35) (this will be fixed later).

 ## What is it about?